The-Library-Of-Shaders/the-library-of-shaders.github.io/docs/index.md

 ## Licensing and Copyright

-This entire library and all work inside it is licensed **Creative Commons Zero**.
+This entire library, and all work inside it, is licensed **Creative Commons Zero**.
 You can do anything you want with it, including clone the entire website.
 The license information is avalible on the [repository](https://github.com/Snorfield/The-Library-Of-Shaders/blob/main/LICENSE).